Installing Linux (CentOS 7) on an older Windows laptop

 At this point the CentOS installation begins.
 You can follow the Tecmint guide above for the most part.

-Be sure to set up network information (usually wifi name and password, since most people have wifi at home now) during installation, so you don’t have to figure out how to set up network info in command line later, and can just get right into yum installs to download and install packages later.
+Be sure to set up network information (usually wifi name and password, since most people have wifi at home now) during installation, so you don’t have to figure out how to set up network info in command line later, and can just get right into yum install

 On step 9 of the guide, the installation destination and partitioning step, I recommend following the guide to choose “I will configure partitioning”.
 However, once you proceed, you may see something different from the guide, namely the following screen: